darkshapes/.github/CODE_OF_CONDUCT.md

-# Contributor Code of Conduct
+# Code of Conduct Quick Reference

 ---
 title: "Code of Conduct"